 Although the President appoints senior civilian and military officials (including the promotion of senior military officers), such appointments are generally subject to the advice and consent of the Senate.
+For example, Section 113 of title 10, U.S. Code, requires the Secretary of Defense to be a civilian official and requires the President's appointment to be by and with the advice and consent of the Senate.

 Also to be considered is review by the judicial branch.
 Under Article III, section 2, of the Constitution, "the judicial Power shall extend to all Cases ... arising under this Constitution, the Laws of the United States, and ... to Controversies to which the United States shall be a party."
-In this regard, the Supreme Court of the United States may hear appeals from the U.S. Court of Appeals for the Armed Forces in criminal cases.
+In this regard, the Supreme Court of the United States may hear appeals from the U.S. Court of Appeals for the Armed Forces in criminal cases under the Uniform Code of Military Justice (UCMJ).
 Lawsuits can be brought against the U.S. Government and the U.S. military in Federal district courts, subject to certain limitations (e.g., sovereign immunity).
 Courts may interpret the U.S. Constitution and duly enacted laws; resolve certain controversies over separation of powers, award money damages, and issue injunctions and writs of habeas corpus.